thegetty/artistryinbronze/content/essays/15_McGowan_text_Transmittal.md

 We can narrow down his identity if we turn to the few attributes he possesses, starting with his clothing.
 He wears an *exomis* and is bare-headed as well as barefoot.
 Foremost among the mythological characters who wear the *exomis* is Hephaistos.
 As the Olympian god who is the patron of metalworkers, stonemasons, potters, and other craftsmen, he is often shown in either a short chiton or an *exomis*, and often with the tools of his trade: hammer, tongs, and torch for lighting the forge.
 In the tondo of the Foundry Painter’s name vase, Hephaistos wears a *chitoniskos*, with the sleeve unbuttoned to the top of his right shoulder to allow for freedom of movement (**fig. 15.4**).
 The fifth-century BC cult statue of Hephaistos in Athens, as reconstructed by Evelyn Harrison and others, is shown wearing an *exomis*.[^13] The image seems to be reflected on two terracotta Roman lamp discs, one in the Agora (**fig. 15.5**) and the other in the Athens National Museum (**fig. 15.6**).[^14] On both, Hephaistos wears an *exomis* and *pilos* (a workman’s felt hat), and holds a torch in his left hand.
 This type of image of the craftsman god appears on later Roman monuments, such as the figure of Vulcan carved in relief on a lower section of the Jupiter Column in Mainz (**fig. 15.7**).[^15] Here the god holds a hammer in his right hand, and a torch in his left.
 Relying on the numerous echoes of the fifth-century statue in later art, Harrison concludes that the cult image wore the *exomis* tied on his left shoulder, so that his right arm could move freely and that his weight was on his right leg with his head turned slightly in that direction.
 The Hellenistic bronze statuette is in a mirrored position: the weight leg, the exposed arm, and the turn of the head all favor the left.
 And the Hephaistion’s cult statue wore a workman’s hat, a felt *pilos*, while the bronze artisan is bareheaded.[^16] None of the preserved images of Hephaistos show him holding a wax tablet.

 Daidalos also wears a one-shouldered chiton or an *exomis* in art*.* The few examples preserved are Roman.
 In a first-century Pompeian wall-painting, the sculptor wears a *chitoniskos*, with a sleeve on the left but the right arm free, as he presents the mechanical cow costume to Pasiphaë.[^17] A mosaic from the third-century Roman villa at Zeugma in southeast Turkey shows Daidalos in an *exomis* fastened on his left shoulder.[^18] Both images of the sculptor seem to reflect earlier Athenian images of Hephaistos.
-Daidalos is hatless, however, and in the case of the mosaic, he carries a saw in his right hand and a length of wood in his left, as Ikaros also dressed in an *exomis,* works at a small table nearby.
+Daidalos is hatless, however, and in the case of the mosaic, he carries a saw in his right hand and a length of wood in his left, as Ikaros also dressed in an *exomis*, works at a small table nearby.
 In two out of three scenes of the same story on a late Roman sarcophagus in the Louvre, Daidalos wears an *exomis* with the right arm free.
 In one scene, he wears the *exomis* as he stands in contrapposto as he presents the cow to Pasiphaë.
 His drapery’s folds closely resemble those of many Roman representations of Hephaistos/Vulcan, such as that on the Jupiter Column from Mainz, echoing the pose of the highly influential Athenian cult statue of Hephaistos.[^19] The image of Daidalos that seems closest to the bronze artisan in dress appears on a relief in the Villa Albani, where the sculptor, seated in right profile at a table and bent over his work, crafts wings for himself and Ikaros[^20] He wears an *exomis* that leaves his right shoulder and arm free.
 None of the examples show Daidalos with a tablet.

 Craftsmen of words might also wear the *exomis*.
 Odysseus, the great wordsmith of the Trojan epics, is shown in an *exomis* as early as the first quarter of the fifth century BC.
 On an Attic red-figured skyphos by the Penelope Painter, Odysseus, disguised as a beggar, takes aim with a bow and arrow at the suitors who have invaded his home (**fig. 15.8**).
 In Hellenistic and Roman art, Odysseus is often shown with the *exomis* and *pilos*.[^21] For example, a Roman statuette of Odysseus presenting a cup of wine (apparently to Polyphemos) also shows him wearing an *exomis* and *pilos*, as well as a short cloak (**fig. 15.9**).[^22]

 The Metropolitan’s bronze statuette has affinities to images of Odysseus, in his dress and also in his hairstyle, such as on the Penelope Painter’s cup.
 On the Lykaon Painter’s vase in Boston, Odysseus is shown in the gesture of contemplation, resting his head on his hand, as he converses with the shade of Elpinor in the underworld.[^23] But the writing tablet is out of place for Odysseus.
 We think of Odysseus as more of an *ex tempore* composer in Homer.
 Before the Phaiakians, Odysseus crafts his tales on a moment’s notice, without notes.[^24] Also, although Homer describes Odysseus as compact and strong, and shorter than, for example, Agamemnon, he is not necessarily bad-looking, most of the time.[^25] The Met statuette’s large head with scruffy beard and fraught expression, and the slightly misshapen body, do not suit the entirety of Odysseus’s established iconography.

 The statuette may represent another wordsmith, one who admired Odysseus and referred obliquely to him in his poetry: Hipponax, the sixth-century-BC poet of contentious iambic verse and choliambic (“limping”) meters.[^26] Hipponax reputedly wrote acerbic attacks on Boupalos and Athenis, sculptors identified by Pliny as sons of Archermos of Chios.
-In Book 36 of the *Natural History,* Pliny claims that Boupalos and Athenis were Hipponax’s contemporaries and goes on to explain a rivalry between the poet and the sculptors: “The face of Hipponax was notoriously ugly; on account of this they impudently exhibited a humorous likeness of him to a circle of laughing spectators.
+In Book 36 of the *Natural History*, Pliny claims that Boupalos and Athenis were Hipponax’s contemporaries and goes on to explain a rivalry between the poet and the sculptors: “The face of Hipponax was notoriously ugly; on account of this they impudently exhibited a humorous likeness of him to a circle of laughing spectators.
 In anger at this Hipponax unsheathed such bitter verses that some believe he drove them to the noose.
 This is untrue, since later they made several statues in neighboring islands” (*Naturalis historia* 36.4.11).[^27]

 The few surviving fragments of Hipponax’s poetry do not mention this particular statue, but his iambics are full of vituperative remarks about and condemnations of Boupalos.
 For example, according to Hipponax Boupalos has “unnatural” relations with his mother.[^28] The sculptor is cast as well as the poet’s sexual rival.[^29] He is also his rival in art.
 In one fragment, Hipponax turns the tables and calls Boupalos a stone statue, a criticism that might suggest that Hipponax’s poetry is more powerful than Boupalos’s sculptural production.[^30]